aifimmunology/aifi-healthy-pbmc-reference/README.md

 Proliferating T cells are assembled and reclustered to identify subpopulations.

 #### 11h-Python_T_cells_gd.ipynb
 Gamma-Delta T cells are assembled and reclustered to identify subpopulations.
+This includes gdT cells that are present in CD8 CM, CD8 EM, and MAIT cells, which are retrieved from the subclustering notebooks for these 3 types as well as a group of gdT cells that form their own cluster in the T cell overview.

 #### 11i-Python_T_cells_isg-high.ipynb
 Interferon-stimulated gene-high T cells are assembled and reclustered to identify subpopulations.